-MetaVR VRSG can be configured to simulate a UAS in a variety of ways, ranging from using VRSG’s internal camera payload model in which the telemetry of the simulated UAV is provided by a DIS entity, to fully integrated applications such as the MUSE UAV tactical trainer.
+MetaVR VRSG can be configured to simulate an unmanned aerial system (UAS) -- a remotely piloted vehicle (RPA) in a variety of ways, ranging from using VRSG’s internal camera payload model in which the telemetry of the simulated UAS / RPA is provided by a DIS entity, to fully integrated applications such as the MUSE UAS tactical trainer.

 VRSG features to support UAS simulation include:

 - Built-in UAS sensor payload model, which allows any DIS airborne platform to be used as a UAS, when a notional UAS meets your training needs.

 - Support for the MUSE VIDD V2.4 for high-fidelity UAS training.

 - Built-in 2D overlay displays for several UAS platforms.

 - Real-time video generation in HD H.264 / .265 or MPEG2 formats for either network streaming or file-based recorded output.
 The H.264 / .265 format can optionally stream/record with embedded UAS KLV metadata using STANAG 4609-compliant MISB ST 0601.8 standards.

 - Electro-Optic (EO) and Night Vision Goggle (NVG) simulation modes.